mapcraftlabs/mapcraft_docs/google_sheets.md

 # MapCraft Web API with Google Sheets and Apps Script

-MapCraft web API provides a way to easily launch several simulations at a time.
+MapCraft web API provides a way to interact with the app programmatically, including easily launching several simulations at a time.

-This API can be used from any language and library which communicates through HTTP(S) protocols, and with tools like wget, curl, Postman, Insomnia, among others.

-Google Sheets, combined with Google Apps Script, configures a useful tool to automating tasks.
-Google Apps Script is a JavaScript-based scripting language that enables you to extend the functionality of Google Sheets.
-We provide a Google Sheets + Apps Script template to launch several simulations at a time, iterating over all rows and sending an API request for each one.
+Google Sheets, combined with Google Apps Script, is a useful tool to automate calling the api.
+This repository contains a Google Sheets + Apps Script template to launch several simulations at a time, iterating over all rows and sending an API request for each one.

-Script code and sheets columns should be customized to fit specific needs on layers, global overrides and parcel filters.
+Script code and sheets columns should be customized to fit specific user needs e.g. setting active scenarios, global inputs, and parcel filters.

 ## Steps